Have you been told by your doctor that your diabetes will progress regardless?

 Yes there are lots of myths around diabetes.
 But there are plenty of people who have been diagnosed with diabetes and yet their bloods are normal and have been normal for 30 years, without meds, without insulin.

-Studies have shown that type 2 diabetes can be reversed through diet and lifestyle intervention.
+There are also many studies that have shown that type 2 diabetes can be reversed through diet and lifestyle intervention alone.

-What does that mean?
-It simply means making diet and exercise changes.
+What does that mean for you?
+It simply means making diet and lifestyle changes.

 Start with this food list.